WebOfTrust/WOT-terms/concepts.md

 ## Explanation of concepts

 Concepts use existing terms (which could create confusion) and introduces new terminology.
-It's aimed at identity experts in general and Self-Sovereign Identity experts specifically.
+On our case this mix of new - and exiting terms is aimed at identity experts in general and Self-Sovereign Identity experts specifically.

 ### Familiar terms

 We explain the terminology at various [levels of understanding](#levels-of-understanding), and also **our criteria** how we judge certain terms to be defined for the sake of KERI / ACDC.

+> Example:\
-E.g. `multisignatures`, `validators` and `verifiers`.
+> `multi-signatures`, `validators` and `verifiers`.
 What are they exactly?

 ### Use cases and domains

-Understanding could vary in different domains and use-cases (e.g. a controller in finance is quite different from a controller of an identifier).
+Meaning of a term could vary in different domains and use-cases (e.g. a `controller` in finance is quite different from a `controller` of an identifier).
 We need to be sure that sender and recipient are talking about "the same thing".

 ### New terminology, acronyms and abbreviations

 KERI is a new development.
 ACDC is build on top of KERI; so it's new too.
 Inevitably, new terminology has surfaced in the design of KERI and ACDC.
 In this `concepts` page we try to explain related terms in a few [levels of understanding](./README.md#levels-of-understanding).
-We've used analogies and symbols to clear up complex and intangible concepts for those new to KERI / ACDC and even for those experts that we consider being 'advanced'.
-The ultimate goal is to try to make sense in the perception of respectively the newbie - and the advanced identity expert.
+We've used analogies and symbols to clear up complex and intangible concepts for those new to KERI / ACDC; even for those experts that we consider being 'advanced'.
+The ultimate goal is to try to make sense to respectively the newbie - and the advanced identity expert.

 ## Concept details (NO ORDERING yet)